stenbumling/license-manager/README.md

 - Before you begin, ensure you have **Node.js (v18.13 or later)** and **npm** installed.
 You can download Node.js from [nodejs.org](https://nodejs.org/).

-- You will also need access to a MSSQL database to store the application data in.
+- You will also need to install SQL Sever on your local development environment, which you can download from [microsoft.com](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+This means you also need a MSSQL database to store the application data in.
 For configuration of the database, follow the [installation instructions](#installation-and-setup).

 ### Recommended